MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/linux-specific-requirements.md

 Libparty for Linux compiles libssl and libcurl directly into the library to help cope with the OpenSSL and Curl version disparity between distributions.

 > [!NOTE]
-> The SSL libs are built from [Open SSL version XXX](https://github.com/openssl/openssl/tree/OpenSSL_1_1_1-stable).
-Use an OpenSSL version that is XXX or higher.
+> The SSL libs are built from [Open SSL version 1.1.1b](https://github.com/openssl/openssl/tree/OpenSSL_1_1_1-stable).
+Use an OpenSSL version that is 1.1.1b or higher.

 Header includes